prof3ssorSt3v3/mad9011/docs/modules/week9.1/README.md

 Figma is different from other graphics editing tools.
 Mainly because it works directly on your browser.
 This means you get to access your projects and start designing from any computer or platform without having to buy multiple licenses or install software.

-At its core, Figma is a tool made for user interface design and prototyping.
-Before moving forward, it’s best that you get a basic understanding of UI design.
-It’ll help you make the most of the free app.

-Figma has a very beginner-friendly editor where you can create designs from scratch or using pre-made templates.
+At its core, Figma is a tool made for user interface design and prototyping having a very beginner-friendly editor where you can create designs from scratch or using pre-made templates.
 There are plenty of resources for learning how to use Figma.
-But, the learning process will be much easier if you follow our recommended tutorials below.

 ## Figma File Structure